Data-driven equation for drug-membrane permeability across drugs and membranes: Conclusions

 \section{Conclusions}

-Using a data-driven compressed-sensing analysis of high-throughput coarse-grained simulations, we propose refinements to the common hydrophobicity model of passive permeability.
+We propose to learn a functional relationship between hydrophobicity and acidity as a simple surrogate for passive membrane permeability.
+Our approach, combining symbolic regression and compressed sensing, is data-driven \emph{and} interpretable, and based on large databases of high-throughput coarse-grained simulations.
 Sure-Independence Screening and Sparsifying Operator (SISSO) builds a hierarchy of models of increasing complexity.
 Models prove increasingly accurate, yet more complex models are more prone to discrepancies for a few outliers.
 Our SISSO 1D model offers improved accuracy compared to the hydrophobicity baseline, and yet excellent interpretability.
 We identify the simple and interpretable equation $f^{\rm 1D} = c_0^{\rm 1D} + c_1^{\rm 1D}(\apkamath-\bpkamath-2\beta\dgwol)$, where \apkatext and \bpkatext characterize acidity, $\dgwol$ is the water/octanol partitioning coefficient, and $c_0^{\rm 1D}$ and $c_1^{\rm 1D}$ are the only two fitting parameters.
 We rationalize the model by an analysis of the asymptotic regimes of the inhomogeneous solubility--diffusion model (ISDM).
 The asymptotes are validated numerically and confirm the SISSO 1D equation, implicitly testifying to the accuracy of the underlying HTCG resolution.
+Broad agreement numerically validates the use of a single bulk hydrophobicity measure to effectively replace the potential of mean force, which has been exploited by others before.\cite{lee2016simulation} Importantly, the interplay of hydrophobicity together with acidity leads to a significant improvement in model accuracy of the SISSO 1D equation for ionizable groups.
 The SISSO equations show improvements over a challenging set of compounds that are much larger than the training set.
 Critically, our work refines the common role of hydrophobicity in passive permeation to relate it \emph{functionally} with acidity.